Raulgb4/BrowserExtension-MoodleDataAnalysis/README.md

 - ✅ Multiple sections within the extension, each with modular React components and corresponding charts.
 - ✅ Support for various chart types (bar, line, polar area...).
 Powered by Chart.js.
-- ✅ Dynamic chart titles and legends that update according to applied filters.
+- ✅ Dynamic chart titles and legends that update, according to applied filters.
 - ✅ Participant filters by role (student, teacher) to view segmented data.
 - ✅ Export charts in CSV, PDF, PNG, and JPEG (SVG export not supported).
-- ✅ Display of last analysis timestamp for user context.
+- ✅ Display of the last analysis timestamp for user context.
 - ✅ Persistent data storage even after minimizing or closing the extension popup.
 - ✅ Responsive layout with scrollable and clearly segmented sections.
 - ✅ Error control: gracefully handles pages that are not Moodle course pages.
-- ✅ Modular codebase: reusable functions for scraping, processing, filtering and chart rendering.
+- ✅ Modular codebase: reusable functions for scraping, processing, filtering, and chart rendering.
 - ✅ Manual re-analysis trigger to update scraped data.
 - ✅ Clear architectural separation between extraction, processing, and visualization modules.
 - ✅ English interface by default, with support for future internationalization (e.g., Spanish).